facebook/create-react-app/template/README.md

 >Note: this feature is available with `react-scripts@0.2.0` and higher.

+Some editors, including Sublime Text, Atom, and Visual Studio Code, provide plugins for ESLint.

+They are not required for linting.
+You should still the linter output right in your terminal as well as the browser console.
+However, if you prefer the lint results to appear right in your editor, there are some extra steps you can do.

-Some editors, including Sublime Text and Atom, provide plugins for ESLint.
-You would need to install such a plugin first.
-Once you install and enable an ESLint plugin for your editor, make sure `package.json` of your project ends with this block:
+You would need to install an ESLint plugin for your editor first.
+Then make sure `package.json` of your project ends with this block:

 ```js
 {